-This is a mild salt fluid with a drug in it.
-The drug is called syntocinon.
-Your body normally produces a natural form of this drug during your birth process to bring about contractions.
+This is a mild saline fluid with a drug in it.
+The drug is called Syntocinon.
+Your body normally produces a natural form of this drug during your birth process to start contractions.

 Will the drip cause my baby any harm?